microsoft/PartnerResources/_docs/Azure/Data, Analytics, and AI/Machine Learning.md

 - ai
 ---

-# Learning Plan Resources for Machine Learning
+# Machine Learning Readiness Resources

 This learning plan will guide you through implementing Machine Learning (ML) solutions on Azure with Azure Machine Learning, a suite of services that enables those new to ML, as well as experienced data scientists, to build and operationalize ML models.